 It's springtime, and "for rent" signs are blooming right along with flowers across Canada.
 What do tenants need to know about renting and the law (and what should landlords know)?
 We get into the details with Blair Crew, director of Queen's Legal Aid, building on notions explored in Law 201/701, Introduction to Canadian Law.
+The Queen’s Law Clinics gratefully acknowledge the support of Legal Aid Ontario, the Law Foundation of Ontario, Pro Bono Students Canada, the class of Law’81, the United Way, and alumni and industry sponsors.

 Sign up for our mailing list on the Certificate in Law site, and subscribe to this show on any of the major podcast platforms: Apple, Stitcher, Spotify and Google Play.
 Search for "Fundamentals" in your app of choice!